xieyuheng/inner/persons/sussman/2009-propagation-networks.md

 > - if neither the new nor the old values are redundant, then we need
 >   both their supports;
 >
-> - if either is strictly redundant, we needn’t include its support;
+> - if either is strictly redundant, we needn't include its support;
 >
 > - and if they are equivalent, we can choose which support to use.
 >